krd81/T2_A2-API_Server/README.md

 [R10 Describe the way tasks are allocated and tracked in your project](#r10---describe-the-way-tasks-are-allocated-and-tracked-in-your-project)

 ---
-### Installation Pre-requisite:
-- In order for the sample database data to be loaded correctly, ensure the "company-x.
-___

 ## R1 - Identification of the problem you are trying to solve by building this particular app